iamshiron/iamshiron/README.md

 # Hi there 👋, I'm Limieon
-Hello, I'm Justin Jakob, a 19-year-old software developer.
+Hello, I'm Justin Jakob, a 20-year-old software developer (born in 2004).
 I started my journey back in the 7th grade by learning how to create Minecraft mods using Java and Forge.
 Currently, I'm mainly working on a StableDiffusion WebUI and experimenting with AI stuff.
 Later on, I also plan to continue or start over my voxel game engine.